 Diamond mining companies are known for changing the rules but lab-grown diamonds are changing the game.
-No matter how tight their grip on the market is, they cannot resist the ever changing demand of today’s jewelry consumer.
+Big corporations may talk about the ever lasting value of mined stones all the time.
+Still, they cannot resist the ever changing demand of today’s jewelry consumer.

 How?
 They claim that lab-grown diamonds are essentially all alike in terms of quality and therefore do not require grading and certification.
-Moreover, they say that growing is relatively cheap and can be done “in large batches in a few weeks over and over again”
+They are told to only be good for cheap fashion jewelry, as they have no value.

-Lab-grown diamonds aren’t all the same: they differ in size, color clarity so their independent grading is crucial for keeping the customer fully informed.
-Big D IF diamonds are extremely rare and small J SI diamonds are quite common - just like mined diamonds.
-The better the quality of the diamond - the harder and more expensive it is to grow it.
+Lab-grown diamonds aren’t all the same: they differ in size, color and clarity, so the independent grading is crucial for keeping the customer fully informed.
+Large D IF diamonds are extremely rare, and smaller GH VS-SI diamonds are quite common, just like with mined diamonds.
+The better the quality of the gem, the harder and more expensive it is to grow it.

 According to many reviews, finished Lighbox’s diamonds are full of dislocations, which negatively affect their color, clarity and durability.
 No wonder that the brand doesn't want to fully disclose the quality, since it’s on the very end of the near-colorless spectrum.
 Concealing this fact is detrimental for building consumer's confidence in the product.

 All of Lightbox’s diamonds are said to be “near colorless”.
 However, the difference between G and J color is pretty significant.
 For example, 1 ct Round G VS1 price is about $7500 for a mined diamond, while the stone with J VS2 grades will only be priced at $4500, still being a “near colorless” diamond.

 All Lightbox’s stones are uncertified, so you can't tell the exact color and clarity unless you will certify this stone by yourself in the laboratory.